 INDUSTRY MEMBERSHIP & THE INDUSTRY ADVISORY COMMITTEE

-ISAPP recognizes that representatives of companies conducting business in the fields of probiotics and prebiotics can provide valuable insight into barriers to success and opportunities for development of this industry.
+ISAPP recognizes that representatives of companies conducting business in the fields of probiotics and prebiotics can provide valuable insight into barriers to success and opportunities for development of this field.
 As an organization committed to the advancement of the science of probiotics and prebiotics, ISAPP can benefit from such insight.
-The Industry Advisory Committee is composed of all representatives of our member companies and serves the purpose of advising the ISAPP Board of Directors on issues of importance to the science of probiotics and prebiotics.
+ISAPP’s Industry Advisory Committee (IAC) is composed of all representatives of our member companies and serves the purpose of advising the ISAPP Board of Directors on issues of importance to the science of probiotics and prebiotics.
 The IAC exists in an advisory capacity only and does not hold any voting power or undue influence over the decisions of the Board of Directors of ISAPP.
 The IAC representatives attending the annual meeting choose one IAC member to liaise with the ISAPP Board of Directors to provide industry perspective on issues relevant to the science of microbiomes.
-This IAC representative is invited to attend all board meetings (whether in person or by conference call) and chairs the IAC meetings at the ISAPP annual meeting.
+This IAC representative is invited to attend most board meetings (whether in person or by conference call) and chairs the IAC meetings at the ISAPP annual meeting.

 ISAPP IAC members value their membership in ISAPP for many reasons:

 IAC dues provide support for ISAPP activities.
 ISAPP is a credible, science-based voice focused on advancing the science of probiotics and prebiotics.
 Our all-academic Board of Directors considers industry input but functions independently.
 ISAPP accomplishments are only possible through funding by our IAC members.
 If you value these types of activities, then by supporting ISAPP, you ensure that these activities continue.
 Summaries of ISAPP activities are found here.